 Fig. 4.
 Long-term (slope) effect coefficients of DBT on nitrogen use intensity

+FOR BETTER UNDERSTANDING, INCLUDE A GRAPH SHOWING VARIATIONS IN TERMS OF KG / HA OF N AND GIVE REASONS.

 The long-term effects are presented in Supplementary Table 1 and Figure 4.
 In most states, DBT does not significantly alter the long-term run trajectory of nitrogen use intensity.
 However, several states exhibit contrasting short-term and long-term dynamics.
 This pattern indicates that initial adjustments were not sustained and that nitrogen use intensity has changed over the post-DBT period, consistent with strong structural demand driven by intensive irrigated cropping systems (Chaudhuri et al., 2023).
 In Telangana, an initial positive level effect is followed by a negative slope coefficient, reflecting short-term intensification with subsequent moderation, although the long-term effect remains statistically weak.
 Jharkhand and Andhra Pradesh display significant short-term reductions that diminish over time, suggesting that DBT’s influence in these states was immediate rather than persistent.
 Overall, the state-level evidence demonstrates that DBT effects are uneven, context-specific, and infrequently sustained.
 These results underscore that DBT’s effectiveness in influencing nitrogen use is highly dependent on regional conditions, including baseline fertilizer use intensity, enforcement practices, and the presence of complementary agronomic or informational interventions (Nayak et al., 2024).

+REVISE THE ABOVE CONCLUSION.
+THERE SEEMS NO CHANGE FOR A STATE.
+CHANGE FROM STATE TO STATE IS NOT RELEVANT FOR THE STUDY.

 3.4 INSIGHTS FROM PRIMARY SURVEY EVIDENCE